mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 11. Test your system by changing your lighting and monitoring the numeric light levels on the command line interface.
 A value near 0 would signal no light and a value of 1000 or so would mean the phototransistor is near a light bulb.

 12. We are reading the light values every 5 seconds and the values are available to the serial monitor.
-Next, we would like to transmit these values to Node-RED every 5 seconds.
+Next, we would like to transmit these values to Node-RED.
 We will use standard HTTP and JSON messages to do so.

-13. Using the "Particle Libraries" icon (on the far left just above the question mark), add the httpclient library and include it in the LightMonitor project.
+13. Using the "Particle Libraries" icon (on the far left just above the question mark), search for and add the httpclient library and include it in the LightMonitor project.
 Your code should now include the C++ statement:
 ```
 #include <HttpClient.h>

 ```

 14. Read over the following code.
-And add this code just above the setup() function:
+Add this code just above the setup() function:

 ```
 // Define an http variable to be of type HttpClient.